 Overview of the Position

-The Case Manager develops the Individualized Program Plan (IPP) for clients referred for home confinement.
+The Caseworker develops the Individualized Program Plan (IPP) for clients within the facility and clients referred for home confinement.

 • Interviews clients to collect information and evaluate and determine the client’s service needs and complete the IPP within 10 days of the client’s arrival to the program.